virvw/mne-python/doc/manual/c_reference.rst

 `` <*x/mm*> , <*y/mm*> , <*z/mm*>``

-    Location of the point, usually in the MEG head coordinate system, see :ref:`BJEBIBAI`.
+    Location of the point, usually in the MEG head coordinate system, see :ref:`c_legacy_BJEBIBAI`.
     Some programs have options to accept coordinates in meters instead of millimeters.
 With ``--meters`` option, mne_transform_points lists the coordinates in meters.